 Image of Zhou Xun and Wu Jun in the allegedly “banned Chinese film” Stolen Life: Arc Light Films.

 “Banned Chinese Film (?)
-Wins Tribeca Film Festival’s Top Prize” last updated in December 2020.
+Wins Top Tribeca Film Festival Prize” last updated in July 2021.